-Garforth Main Street is a well-used retail centre with a range of shops and services.
+1. Garforth Main Street is a well-used retail centre with a range of shops and services.
 Retail frontages at ground level are modern and lack uniformity, and the street as a whole lacks a coherent unifying style due to the pattern of development.
 To the southern end, a number of Victorian terraces have been converted to retail units and, at first floor level, much of the original detailing has been retained.
 There are some instances where these details have been replicated.
 To the northern extent of the street the units are more modern, constructed in the 1970s.
 Whilst most of the ground floor is used for town centre uses, the second floor provides some residential accommodation.
 Additionally, Main Street is surrounded by a number of residential streets and accessibility to the town centre is one of its strengths.
+The boundary for the Town Centre is that described in Leeds City Council's Site Allocations Plan and this is shown on Maps 8, 8a and 8b.